 If you often get ingrown hairs when you shave, black seed oils may reduce inflammation and minimise the risk of infection.

 Anecdotal evidence suggests black seed oil can help conceal grey or white hair.
-But there’s currently no scientific evidence to confirm this.
+However, there’s currently no scientific evidence to confirm this.

 This oil is generally safe to apply topically, so trying black seed oil for grey hair is relatively low risk.
-But don’t necessarily expect to see significant results with this natural remedy.
+Just don’t necessarily expect to see significant results with this natural remedy.

-But not all oils and supplements are useful for promoting hair growth.
-The natural remedies industry is largely unregulated, so there may be unsubstantiated claims about the effectiveness of certain natural hair growth products.
+However, not all oils and supplements are useful for promoting hair growth.
+The natural remedies industry is largely unregulated, so there may be unsubstantiated claims about the effectiveness of certain natural hair regrowth products.

 In our vitamins for hair growth research study, we found that vitamin supplements actually have very little impact on hair growth unless you have a vitamin deficiency.